dmolinac/ethereum_exit_messages/README.md

 This repository provides a set of Python scripts to generate and validate `VoluntaryExit` messages for Ethereum validators.

+The scripts have been developed as part of a research project of the The Security of Networks and Distributed Applications (SeNDA) group, a research group within the Department of Information and Communications Engineering of the Universitat Autònoma de Barcelona.

 ## Scripts

 ### 1. `generate_exit_message.py`